 Pumpkin spice topping is vegan and contains four fall spices – cardamom, cinnamon, cloves, and nutmeg – and sulfiting agents.
 Sulfiting agents are salts with preservative and antioxidant properties.

-This seasonal topping is popular with pumpkin drinks at Starbucks.
-The topping is charged if it’s not standard for the ordered drink
+It’s the signature topping for pumpkin drinks at Starbucks.
+The seasonal topping is charged if it’s not standard for the ordered drink

 4. Salted Brown Butter Cookie Sprinkles